 Here some useful principles:

-- with the same pace with early, continuous and frequently delivery of valuable software.
+- with early, continuous and frequently delivery of valuable software.

 - with close customer collaboration, “business people and developers must work together daily throughout the project.”

-- with “small releases” (~XP), because any big release will lose contact with the busines
+- with “small releases” (~XP), because any big release will lose contact with the business

 - with “constant pace indefinitely“, that suppose low level of Technical Debt

-- with a good visibility and work optimization via a a well refined Product Backlog
+- with a good visibility and work optimization via a a well refined Product Roadmap

 - Test-driven development – the business value is constantly and often checked and demonstrated